colombbus/node-pg-module/README.md

 # node-pg-module

-A tool to use PostgreSQL files as JS modules.
+Use PostgreSQL files as JS modules.

-## How to use
+## how to use

 - Define your model in a `.sql` file :